SAP-samples/btp-dc-samples/docs/buildcode/btp-bc-create-maintapp-1.md

 ### Create a Full-Stack Application Project from the Lobby

-1. From your Subaccount open Services --> Instances and Subscription and start "SAP Build Code" (in this picture you see a trial account, which uses a "free" SAP Build Code Service Plan).
+1. From your Subaccount, open Services --> Instances and Subscription and start "SAP Build Code" (in this picture, you see a trial account, which uses a "free" SAP Build Code Service Plan).

    ![](images_lobby/030_lobby_start_build_code.png)